 Xtramath: It is so important you keep up your fact practice over the summer.
 You will need to come into 5th grade with automatic recall of your addition, subtraction, multiplication and division facts.
 Five minutes of Xtramath a few times a week is strong recommended!

-Happy Numbers: You will have access to the Happy Numbers site until June 30th.
-Strive to complete at least 45 minutes per week until the end of June!
+Happy Numbers: You will have access to the Happy Numbers site until all summer.
+Strive to complete at least 30- 45 minutes per week until during the summer.
 The practice on this site will help you build and retain your skills.

 DigitWhiz: DigitWhiz is an online, games-based program aligned to the Common Core that guides kids ages 8+ to master key foundational skills in five areas: multiplication • division • integer operations • like terms • solving equations.
 It is a paid site, but you can get a 14 day free trial which might be the perfect amount—and a great site to take the place of Happy Numbers in July.

 4th Grade Interactive Math Skill Builders (can also link to 5th grade or higher)